Robert Hinkle (stuntman)

-Robert Hinkle (born 1930), also known as Texas Bob, is an American actor, director, producer and stuntman.
+Robert Hinkle (July 25, 1930 – March 3, 2026), also known as Texas Bob, was an American actor, director, producer and stuntman.

 Life and career

-Hinkle was born and raised in Brownfield, Texas.
+Hinkle was born on July 25, 1930, in Brownfield, Texas, where he was also raised.
 He served in the United States Air Force.

-Hinkle began his career in 1952, becoming a stuntman for Budd Boetticher's film Bronco Buster.
+Hinkle began his screen career in 1952, becoming a stuntman for Budd Boetticher's film Bronco Buster.
 He then performed stunts for actors, Richard Burton, Robert Mitchum, John Wayne, Charlton Heston, Rock Hudson and Jim Davis.

-Hinkle's television appearances included Gunsmoke, Bonanza, Tales of Wells Fargo, The Life and Legend of Wyatt Earp, Tombstone Territory and Wagon Train.
+His television appearances included Gunsmoke, Bonanza, Tales of Wells Fargo, The Life and Legend of Wyatt Earp, Tombstone Territory and Wagon Train.

+Death

+Hinkle died in Austin, Texas, on March 3, 2026, at the age of 95.
+He had suffered head, neck and back injuries during a fall on his driveway five days earlier.